Kishore007raj/App_project/README.md

-# PyPassGen - A simple Password and Passphrase Generator
+# PyCryptPass - A simple Password and Passphrase Generator

 This is a simple password generator implemented using Python and Streamlit.
 It allows you to create passwords with a length of 15 characters and passphrases consisting of 5 words